design-juspay/Blend-v1/memory-bank/activeContext.md

 - Removed unnecessary complexity from primitive components
 - Ensured proper TypeScript typing throughout the codebase
 - **Standardized on TypeScript types over interfaces for better consistency and to prevent accidental declaration merging**
+- **Enhanced Checkbox component with foundation tokens and improved structure:**
+  - Integrated with Block and PrimitiveText components for better layout
+  - Updated to use foundation tokens instead of hardcoded values
+  - Added new utility functions for better maintainability
+  - Improved accessibility with proper ARIA attributes
+  - Enhanced focus states for keyboard navigation
+  - Added smooth animations for state transitions
+  - Applied consistent code structure following project patterns

 ## Next Steps